-Now that you know a little bit about what Twitter is and how it works, and you’ve read our article on how to stay safe while using Twitter, you may be thinking you want to sign up for a Twitter account.
+Now that you know a little bit about what Twitter is and how it works, and you’ve read our article on how to stay safe while using Twitter, you may be thinking you want to sign up for an account.
 But before you do that, check out our breakdown below of the pros and cons of Twitter, so you can determine if it’s the right social media website for you.

 Easy to use – It’s easy to craft a post, and with the limited character amount, it can take less than a minute to get your thought out into the Twitter universe.